envris/docker-ci-builder/README.md

 docker build --rm=true -t your-registry/ci-builder:latest .
 ```

-You then use the following sinppet (or similar) in your Jenkins (or the like) CI project build step.
+You then use the following sinppet (or similar) in your Jenkins (or the like) CI project as a build step.

 Simply set the `REGISTRY_HOST` variable and execute the following code in your Jenkins build.